 We live in the golden age of streaming.
 There are more and more options to watch live TV without cable, and save a bunch of money while you’re at it!
 One popular choice for cord-cutters is Philo, a live TV streaming service that’s quite affordable.
-This article will explore the various Philo packages and break down the entire list of channels on Philo.
+This article will explore the various Philo packages and break down the entire list of Philo channels.

 First and foremost, what IS Philo?
 And is it worth getting?
 Here’s what you need to know: